filisko/hl1110-utility-tool/README.md

 ### Suggestions, ideas, etc.

-If you have any suggestions, ideas or anything else, just write me an email (filisfutsarov@gmail.com) or create an issue in this repository.
+If you have suggestions, ideas or anything else, just write me an email (filisfutsarov@gmail.com) or create an issue in this repository.

-I still have more ideas to implement to this little script.